Legendary

 At SurReel Charters, we carry on this tradition, taking anglers into the legendary waters of Hawaii to battle the biggest, baddest fish in the Pacific.
 Whether you’re a seasoned pro looking for your next trophy or a first-timer ready for an unforgettable fight, we’ll get you on the fish and into the action.

-Learn About the Sportfish of Hawaii Below
+Sportfish of Hawaii Tales

 Sportfish of Hawaii Gallery

-Photos & Videos of Bigeye Tuna
+Photos & Videos of the Sport Fish of Hawaii

 Sportfish of Hawaii FAQ

-Answers to your Questions About the Sportfish of Hawaii
+Answers to your Questions About DaKine 9

-DaKine 9:
+DaKine 9: Hawaiian Sport Fish

 General FAQs